Now available in a brand-new revised edition from Shadowpaw Press

 “No, why?”
 Amarynth said, instantly alert.
 It wouldn’t do for rumours to be carried to the village about trouble in the tower.

 “The Singer just didn’t seem quite himself,” said Marta, carrying the wash cauldron to the fireplace.

 “He’s a bit tired,” Amarynth said brightly.
 “He hasn’t been sleeping well.”
 That was certainly true.

 “Hmmm.”
-Marta gave her a sharp look, but asked no more questions.
+Marta gave her a sharp look but asked no more questions.

 When Amarynth retired that evening, her grandfather was still in the library, books and scrolls now piled on top of both breakfast and lunch trays, hunched over yet another ancient tome in a pool of yellow candlelight.
-Rain lashed the shuttered window.
+Rain still lashed the window.
 “Good night,” Amarynth ventured as she passed.

 Her only reply was a grunt.

 It seemed to her she had barely dozed when she woke suddenly to find her grandfather bending over her, candlestick in one hand, shaking her arm.
 “Amarynth, get up,” he said gravely.
 “I just felt it.”